Notre Dame Roman Catholic Girls' School

-Notre Dame Roman Catholic Girls' School is an all-girls' Roman Catholic secondary school (having been a grammar school until 1977) situated in Elephant and Castle, in south London in the UK.
-Girls attend the school from ages 11–16 (11-18 until the 1980s).
-The current headteacher is Anne Marie Niblock.
+Notre Dame Roman Catholic Girls' School is an all-girls' Roman Catholic secondary school (having been a grammar school post-World War II until 1977) in Elephant and Castle, in south London.
+Girls attend the school from ages 11-16 (11-18 until 1985).
+The current headteacher is Ms. B Byrne.

 School history

-Previous Headteachers include Sister Myra Poole, SND and Sister Rosemary O'Callaghan, SND.
-Sister Rosemary O' Callaghan is now acting as the school chaplain.

-The school was founded by the Sisters of Notre Dame de Namur in 1855 and celebrated its 150th anniversary in the London Borough of Southwark.
+The school was founded by the Sisters of Notre Dame de Namur in 1855 and celebrated its 150th anniversary in 2005.